Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-HA-Cluster.md

 Explanation:
-- The first property `alluxio.master.hostname=<MASTER_HOSTNAME>` is required on each master node to be its externally visible hostname.
-This parameter is ignored on workers.
+- The first property `alluxio.master.hostname=<MASTER_HOSTNAME>` is required on each master node to be its own externally visible hostname.
+This is required on each individual component of the master quorum to have its own address set.
+On worker nodes, this parameter will be ignored.
   Examples include `alluxio.master.hostname=1.2.3.4`, `alluxio.master.hostname=node1.a.com`.
-- The second property `alluxio.master.mount.table.root.ufs=<STORAGE_URI>` sets the URI of the shared storage system to mount to the Alluxio root.
-This shared shared storage system must be accessible by all master nodes and all worker nodes.
+- The second property `alluxio.master.mount.table.root.ufs=<STORAGE_URI>` sets the URI of the shared under store to mount to the  Alluxio root.
+This shared under store must be accessible by all master nodes and all worker nodes.
   Examples include `alluxio.master.mount.table.root.ufs=hdfs://1.2.3.4:9000/alluxio/root/`, `alluxio.master.mount.table.root.ufs=s3://bucket/dir/`
 - The third property `alluxio.master.embedded.journal.addresses` sets the sets of masters to participate Alluxio's internal leader election and determine the leading master.
 The default